Matt Jeneroux: Health Shadow Minister

-Jeneroux also recently announced his latest Private Members’ Bill being the federal expansion of Compassionate Care Leave.
-This builds off the previous work from Jeneroux's provincial Private Members’ Bill at the National level.
+Jeneroux also announced his private member's bill, the federal expansion of Compassionate Care Leave.
+This bill builds off the previous work from Jeneroux's provincial private member's bill at the national level.

 Infrastructure Shadow Minister

-MP Jeneroux has served previously as the Shadow Minister for Infrastructure, Communities & Urban Affairs.
+Jeneroux has served previously as the Shadow Minister for Infrastructure, Communities & Urban Affairs.
 As Infrastructure Canada Shadow Minister, Jeneroux has also been one of the fiercest critics of Canada's Infrastructure Bank, going so far as calling for its cancellation.
 He did so publicly in an article published in the Financial Post where he calls it an outright failure of the Trudeau Liberals.

 Innovation Shadow Minister

-MP Jeneroux served in the role as Shadow Minister for Innovation, Science and Economic Development and as Shadow Minister of Science.
+Jeneroux served in the role as Shadow Minister for Innovation, Science and Economic Development and as Shadow Minister of Science.
 Jeneroux was critical of the Minister of Innovation, Science and Economic Development in the press in calling for his government's long-awaited Space Strategy.

-Jeneroux also co-sponsored an initiative to encourage young girls in Science, Technology, Engineering and Math (STEM) fields for an annual advocacy day on Parliament along with FIRST Lego League which showcased skills in LEGO and pushed for more policies geared to encouraging young girls to pursue careers in STEM related fields.
+Jeneroux also co-sponsored an initiative to encourage young girls in Science, Technology, Engineering and Math (STEM) fields for an annual advocacy day on Parliament along with FIRST Lego League which showcased skills in LEGO and pushed for more policies geared to encouraging young girls to pursue careers in STEM-related fields.

 Previously, under Rona Ambrose, he served in the Shadow Cabinet as the Official Opposition Critic for Western Economic Diversification.

 It was during this time that Jeneroux was named co-chair of the Alberta Jobs Task Force, a federal Conservative caucus initiative that will collect information from Albertans affected by the current economic situation and produce a report to be tabled in the House of Commons.

 In this role, Jeneroux tabled a motion to promote the use of geothermal technology for the use in orphan and abandoned oil wells in western Canada.
-His motion, with support from the geothermal industry, called on the Government of Canada to examine ways to reduce the legislative burden on using geothermal technology within Canada.
+His motion, with support from the geothermal industry, called on the Government of Canada to examine ways to reduce the legislative burden of using geothermal technology within Canada.

-In 2016, Jeneroux was voted as one of the Top 3 "Up and Comers" in Parliament by The Hill Times publication survey.
+Resignation

+On November 6, 2025, Jeneroux announced that he would be resigning as a Member of Parliament, being the second Conservative MP in a week (after Chris d'Entremont) to leave the caucus after the federal government released its federal budget.
+Jeneroux said "It was not an easy decision, but it is, I believe, the right one."
+Jeneroux denied that coercion played a role in his resignation.

+Advocacy

-Mental Health Advocacy
+Mental health

+Jeneroux is the Founder of Hi Dad Foundation, a mental health foundation focused on raising awareness about the importance of men’s mental health.

-In partnership with the Mental Health Commission of Canada & Movember on Father's Day Jeneroux organizes an annual mental health advocacy event on Parliament Hill to support raising awareness for mental health concerns in young men and fathers.
-The event attracts stakeholders, Senators & Parliamentarians, and advocacy groups from across the country to champion ongoing awareness supports for young fathers.
+In partnership with the Mental Health Commission of Canada and Movember, on Father's Day Jeneroux organizes an annual mental health advocacy event on Parliament Hill to support raising awareness for mental health concerns in young men and fathers.
+The event attracts stakeholders, senators, parliamentarians, and advocacy groups from across the country to raise awareness and support for young fathers.

-In November 2018, Jeneroux teamed with Kids with Cancer Society in Edmonton to raise money for their organization by sponsoring a breakfast cereal fundraiser, Corn Pops & Cocoa Puffs, with his wife, Dr. Elizabeth Clement.